rizinorg/book/src/debugger/windbg.md

 # WinDBG Kernel-mode Debugging (KD)

-The WinDBG KD interface support for r2 allows you to attach to VM running Windows and debug its kernel over a serial port or network.
+The WinDBG KD interface support for rizin allows you to attach to VM running Windows and debug its kernel over a serial port or network.

 It is also possible to use the remote GDB interface to connect and